 8. Red Squirrels Nest in “Dreys”

-One of the most important places to a red squirrel is their nest – which is also known as a “drey”.
-These nests are usually built in the forks of trees close to the tree trunk about two thirds of the way up.
+One of the most important places to a red squirrel is its nest – which is also known as a “drey”.
+These nests are usually built in the forks of trees close to the tree trunk about two-thirds of the way up.
 They are typically ball-shaped and are made from interwoven twigs.
 Inside the nest is lined with moss, grass, and leaves.
 Red squirrels don’t hibernate so it’s important that it is somewhere warm for them to sleep during the winter.

 9. They can Swim!

 There are many animals that can spend time in water and many are strong and capable swimmers.
 However, one of the last animals that we can imagine doing so is a squirrel.
 Surprisingly though, red squirrels can swim!
 Although red squirrels aren’t exactly the best swimmers in the world, they can swim when they need to.
 Red squirrels swim using a doggy paddle with their tail stretched out behind them and acting like a rudder.
 There was even a red squirrel spotted almost 1,000 feet from shore in the middle of a lake in the UK!
 There are a few reasons that red squirrels might decide to go swimming.
 These include crossing the water to get to a destination on the other side and being chased in by predators.